This gluten free pasta salad recipe is a great fall back meal that can be prepared in advance.

 Once you’ve got the veggies covered, pull out all stops by adding the seeds and nuts.
 Add some chia seeds, sesame seeds, pumpkin seeds, sunflower seeds, walnuts and cashews for a yummy crunch.

-Blend some fresh basil, add olive oil, balsamic vinegar or lemon juice and a dash of Tamari.
-Finish with salt & pepper and use that to dress the salad.
+Blend or finely chop some fresh basil leaves; add olive oil, balsamic vinegar or lemon juice and a dash of Tamari.
+Finish with salt & pepper and pour over the salad before serving.

 Gluten Free Pasta Salad RecipeCourse: Main course, saladCuisine: Vegan, Gluten freeDifficulty: Simple